 If you came to this page because you don't have SSH set up, then you have been using the secure hypertext transfer protocol (HTTPS) to communicate between your local system and Bitbucket.
-When you use HTTPS, you need to authenticate (supply a username and password) each time you take an action that communicates with the Bitbucket server.
+When you use HTTPS, you authenticate (supply a username and password) each time you take an action that communicates with the Bitbucket server.
 Who wants to do that?
-While you can specify the username in the DVCS configuration file, you don't want to store your password where anyone can see it.
 This page shows you how to use secure shell (SSH) to communicate with the Bitbucket server and avoid having to manually type a password all the time.

 Finally, setting up an SSH identity can be prone to error.
 Allow yourself some time, perhaps as much as an hour depending on your experience, to complete this page.
 If you run into issues, check out Troubleshoot SSH Issues for extra information that may help you along.
 You can even skip this whole page and continue to use HTTPS if you want.

 Step 1.
 Read a quick overview of SSH concepts

 To use SSH with Bitbucket, you create an SSH identity.
 An identity consists of a private and a public key which together are a key pair.
 The private key resides on your local computer and the public you upload to your Bitbucket account.
 Once you upload a public key to your account, you can use SSH to connect with repositories you own and repositories owned by others, provided those other owners give your account permissions.
 By setting up SSH between your local system and the Bitbucket server, your system uses the key pair to automate authentication; you won't need to enter your password each time you interact with your Bitbucket repository.